Rutgers–Princeton Cannon War: 1875 events

-On the night of April 25, 1875 ten members of the Rutgers Class of 1877 set out to steal back "Big Cannon" from Princeton However, they were unable to move it, so instead they returned to New Brunswick with "Little Cannon."
-Princeton responded with a raid on Rutgers, stealing some muskets, and the heads of the two colleges exchanged polite but demanding correspondence.
-Eventually, a joint committee settled the matter, and "Little Cannon" was returned to Princeton, escorted by the New Brunswick Police Chief.
+On the night of April 25, 1875, ten members of the Rutgers Class of 1877 set out to take Big Cannon back from Princeton However, they were unable to move it, so instead they returned to New Brunswick with Little Cannon.
+Princeton responded with a raid on Rutgers, taking some muskets, and the heads of the two colleges exchanged polite but demanding correspondence.
+Eventually, a joint committee settled the matter, and Little Cannon was returned to Princeton, escorted by the New Brunswick police chief.